EricM321/homework_swisscom/README.md

 2. cd src/app/
 3. go build && ./app
 4. In a new terminal: cd frontend && npm install && npm start

+#### TODO/BUGS
+Frontend
+- Fix for CORS
+- Fix backend response processing
+- Hook up rest of responses

+Backend
+- Update in backend not failing but not updating row